w-decker/rinterface/README.md

 Although seeing the output of your R script in your IPython environment is convienent, it is limiting.
 Sometimes you might need to access the values generated in your R script.
 You can access these values using a simple heuristic: `# @grab{type}`.
 Here's how to do it: 1) assign the value you want to a variable.
 2) On the line above this variable, write the "tag": `# @grab{type}` and input the type (e.g., `str`, `int`, `float`, etc.) that you wish to load in the variable as.

+>[!IMPORTANT]
+>The tag must be on the immediate line before the variable you wish to grab, and there must be an empty line below that variable before any new code can written.

 ```python
 import rinterface.rinterface as R